Shape Tools¶

 The iterates of

-are always a tuple, even if only a single shape is provided (one could instead usefor idx, in iter_indices(...)
+iter_indicesare always a tuple, even if only a single shape is provided (one could instead usefor idx, in iter_indices(...)above).As another example, say

 To include an index into the final broadcasted array, you can simply include the final broadcasted shape as one of the shapes (the function